underpostnet/engine/src/client/public/cyberia-docs/ACTION-SYSTEM.md

 `dlg_ack` is notify-only — it carries the affected quest snapshot entries the client upserts into its local `quest_store` (Quest Journal); it never gates simulation state.

+### Provider freeze

+A dialogue is one step of a provider session, not the whole of it: the interact modal stays open afterwards with its shop and quest tabs live.
+So when the talked-to entity has a bound `CyberiaAction`, `dlg_complete` / `dlg_cancel` re-bridge the freeze to `"interact"` instead of thawing, and `shop_buy` asserts the same freeze before it mutates anything.
+The player therefore cannot be killed anywhere inside a provider session, whether or not the client re-asserted the freeze itself.

+The client half holds up its end for as long as a modal is open. `modal_interact`, `inventory_modal` and `modal_instance_map` each own a freeze reason (`"interact"`, `"inventory"`, `"instance-map"`) and call `local_player_keep_freeze()` every frame they stay open — without that renewal the 30-second freeze watchdog auto-sends `freeze_end`, and a player browsing a shop longer than that would silently become killable.
+A modal closing over another one that still owns a freeze re-bridges to it rather than ending the freeze, so there is never a thawed frame between them.

 ### Server `dlg_complete` handling